Agent Attention: On the Integration of Softmax and Linear Attention: Experiments

-\textbf{Results.} As depicted in \cref{fig:main}, substituting Softmax attention with agent attention in various models results in significant performance improvements.
+\textbf{Results.} As depicted in \cref{tab:main}, substituting Softmax attention with agent attention in various models results in significant performance improvements.
 For instance, Agent-PVT-S surpasses PVT-L while using just 30\% of the parameters and 40\% of the FLOPs.
-Agent-Swin-T/S outperform Swin-T/S by 1.3\% and 0.7\% while maintaining similar FLOPs.
+Additionally, we provide a comprehensive comparison with various state-of-the-art methods in \cref{fig:main}.
+Our models clearly achieve a better trade-off between computation cost and model performance.
 These results unequivocally prove that our approach has robust advantages and is adaptable to diverse architectures.

 \textbf{Inference Time.} We further conduct real speed measurements by deploying the models on various devices.
 As \cref{fig:speed} illustrates, our models attain inference speeds 1.7 to 2.1 times faster on the CPU while simultaneously improving performance.
 On RTX3090 GPU and A100 GPU, our models also achieve 1.4x to 1.7x faster inference speeds.